Meaning of Double-Headed Eagle

 The Seljuks migrated from Asia, the homeland of the Turks, in huge numbers and founded a strong state in today’s Isfahan (Iran).
 Immediately afterward, they fought the Battle of Manzikert (1071) against the Byzantine Empire, which they won.

-Migration of Seljuk Turks from Central Asia to Asia Minor
+March of Seljuk Turks from Central Asia to Anatolia

 Seljuk Sultanate of Rum

 Today, Istanbul’s European side is regarded as the Western lands in Turkey.
-However, Anatolia meant the West (Rumelia also known as “Turkey in Europe”) for the Turks in the past.
+However, Anatolia meant the West (Rumelia which meant Land of the Romans) for the Turks in the past.

-Therefore, the Anatolian Seljuk Turks that was founded following the fall of the Great Empire of Seljuks is known as the Seljuk Sultanate of Rum (Western Seljuk Empire) in international politics.
+Therefore, the Anatolian Seljuk Turks that was founded following the fall of the Seljuk Empire is known as the Seljuk Sultanate of Rum (Western Seljuk Empire) in international politics.

 Double-Headed Eagle on Seljuk Flags